frappe/erpnext/erpnext/docs/user/manual/en/buying/supplier.md

 ### Contacts and Addresses

 Contacts and Addresses in ERPNext are stored separately so that you can create multiple Contacts and Addresses for a Suppliers.
-Once Supplier is saved, you will find option to create Contact and Address for that Supplier.
+Once Supplier is saved, you will find the option to create Contact and Address for that Supplier.

 <img class="screenshot" alt="Supplier Master" src="{{docs_base_url}}/assets/img/buying/supplier-new-address-contact.png">